 Note Numbering System

 Make your notes sortable, searchable, and linkable, even if you take notes on paper or use an app that doesn’t natively support linking.
+See my Note Numbering Tool for a quick way to copy/paste these numbers into your own electronic notes.

 This is the number system I use for my my own notes and an explination of my rationalle for parts of it.
 If you find it useful, feel free to adopt this number system or adapt it to your own.